 The registration form asks for some brief details about who and where you are, and what you plan to do with the materials.
 Once received, we usually reply to your request within 3 working days.

-We have plans for both Italian and Japanese translations of the materials.
+We have plans for an Italian translation of the materials.